Devendra Pratap Pandey: Parivar School

 Lt Gen D P Pandey appreciated the noble step taken by the Indrani Balan Foundation for the people of Baramulla, which led to building of new infrastructure for the Parivaar School to facilitate a conducive learning environment for the specially abled children.
 More than 150 families of Baramulla district will be benefitted by this school.

 The curriculum of the school has been created keeping in mind the type and degree of disability of the students.
 The building has been designed taking into account the needs of the students including specially abled friendly washrooms.
 More than 150 families of Baramulla district will be benefited by this school.

 National Cadet Corps

 Lt Gen D P Pandey facilitated the introduction of NCC camps in the remote bowls of Machhal, Keran & Gurez sectors.
 In addition, NCC camp were organised for the first time in Tangdhar and there are plans in pipeline to revive and expand NCC's foot prints across the valley.

-Kashmir Premiere League (KPL) 2021

-Under the flagship of Chinar Corps, Kashmir Premiere League 2021 was organised that engaged the youth, provided them a pedestal to showcase their talent and promote sports in the Valley.
-This wide reaching, multi-phased cricket tournament engaged 10 districts of Kashmir and elicited participation by nearly 3000 youth from 200 different teams.
-The tournament shed tremendous insight into the outstanding cricketing skills, excellent sportsmanship and talent among the Kashmiri youth and highlighted the synergy between Civil Administration, JKCA and the Army.
-Mr Yusuf Pathan, ex India cricketer gave away the prizes.

 Education and sports

 Wushu martial arts championship

 An open championship in Wushu Martial Arts was conducted on 14 & 15 Sep 21 at Manasbal lake.
-The event witnessed 279 x boys and girls participating in the events.
+The event witnessed 279 boys and girls participating in the events, and was aimed at increasing youth exposure to martial arts.

-The championship was aimed at providing exposure to the budding young champions.
-The participants had exposure in learning & sharpening their skills.
-The participants, their parents and local populace were very happy to see such a big level tournament in which boys and girls participated together to promote the spirit of sports.